 Water Bottles: Bring a refillable water bottle with you or purchase one here.
 At duPlooy’s we don’t sell water by the bottle; however, there are water stations at the canopy bar and inside the front office where you can refill.

 Plastics: Remove items from plastic packages before you arrive.
-Belize has no plastic recycling and most garbage is burned or buried.
+Belize now has recycling at the local dump; however, that is not a reason to add to the load.
 Bring a market bag to use for purchases you may make so that you will not have an accumulation of plastic bags.

 Batteries: Use rechargeable batteries if possible.
-If not, then pack them out when they are finished, as Belize does not currently have a recycling program, although we hear there is one in the works for the Cayo District.
+If not, then pack them out when they are finished, as Belize does not currently have a recycling program for batteries or electronics.